Aquaveo/aquacal/README.md

 3. Open the aquacal directory as a new project in PyCharm.

-4. Set the Python Interpretter to use the conda environment you created in step 2.
+4. Set the Python Interpreter to use the conda environment you created in step 2.

+5. Review the primer content below.

+6. Use mock to help you write tests for the functions and classes in the `utils.py` module of the `aquacal` library.

 # Python Mock Primer